jgoerzen/docker-debian-base/README.md

 - [jgoerzen/debian-base-security](https://github.com/jgoerzen/docker-debian-base-security) - A great way to keep things updated.
 Contains everything above, plus:
   - automated security patches using unattended-upgrades and needrestart
   - debian-security-support
+  - At container initialization, runs the unattended-upgrade code path to ensure that the system is up-to-date before services are exposed to the Internet.
+This addresses an issue wherein security patches may hit security.debian.org before Docker images are refreshed, a fairly common issue with the Docker infrastructure.
+    This behavior can be suppressed with `DEBBASE_NO_STARTUP_APT` (see below).
 - [jgoerzen/debian-base-vnc](https://github.com/jgoerzen/docker-debian-base-vnc) - For systems that need X.  debian-base-security, plus:
   - tightvncserver, xfonts-base, lwm, xterm, xdotool, xvnc4viewer
 - [jgoerzen/debian-base-apache](https://github.com/jgoerzen/docker-debian-base-apache) - A web server - debian-base-security, plus: